 UTF-8 is the default character encoding for HTML5.
 However, it was used to be different.
 ASCII was the character set before it.
 And the ISO-8859-1 was the default character set from HTML 2.0 till HTML 4.01.

 But there were still problems with encoding, and when UTF-8 came along with HTML5 and XML, many issues were solved.

 Let's see more details about character sets.

 ASCII was the first character encoding standard (also called character set).

-It is actually abbreviated from American Standard Code for Information Interchange.
-It is originally based on English alphabet and encodes 128 characters into 7-bit binary integer as it is known that all computer informations are recorded as binary ones and zeros (01000101) in the electronics.
+It is abbreviated from American Standard Code for Information Interchange.
+It is originally based on English alphabet and encodes 128 characters into a 7-bit binary integer as it is known that all computer information are recorded as binary ones and zeros (01000101) in the electronics.

 ANSI, which was also called Windows-1252, was the default character set for Windows up to Windows 95.
 It is an extension for ASCII which adds international characters.
 It supported 256 characters using a full byte (8-bits).